How to watch Glastonbury 2025: Here's how to watch the festival from anywhere

 The latest news, features and interviews direct to your inbox, from the global home of alternative music.

-The BBC's iPlayer will provide more than 90 hours of live streams across Glastonbury's five main stages: Pyramid, Other, West Holts, Woodsies and The Park.
+The BBC's iPlayer is providing more than 90 hours of live streams across Glastonbury's five main stages: Pyramid, Other, West Holts, Woodsies and The Park.
 And the BBC have confirmed that sets from the Pyramid Stage will again be available to stream live in Ultra High Definition and in British Sign Language.

-If you're based in the UK, you'll be able to access all this content directly through the BBC iPlayer, while audio coverage will also be available via the BBC Sounds app.
+The BBC's live coverage begins at lunchtime each day and runs though to the close of play.
+If you're based in the UK and have a TV licence, you'll be able to access all this content directly through the BBC iPlayer, while audio coverage is also available via the BBC Sounds app.

 How to watch Glastonbury 2025 outside the UK